Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP28_Final_Project.md

 ### Advantages of GMAP
 Advantages of GMAP include:
-(1) Map and align a single cDNA interactively against a large reference genome a second, without the several minutes of startup time usually needed by other alignment programs.
+(1) Map and align a single cDNA interactively against a large reference genome a second, without the several minutes of startup time usually needed by other alignment programs;
-(2) Switch arbitrarily among different reference genomes without the need for a pre-loaded server dedicated to each genome.
+(2) Switch arbitrarily among different reference genomes without the need for a pre-loaded server dedicated to each genome;
-(3) Run the program on computers with a minimum of 128 MB of RAM.
+(3) Run the program on computers with a minimum of 128 MB of RAM;
-(4) Perform high-throughput batch processing of cDNAs by using memory mapping and multithreading when necessary memory and hardware are available.
+(4) Perform high-throughput batch processing of cDNAs by using memory mapping and multithreading when necessary memory and hardware are available;
-(5) Generate accurate gene models, even with polymorphisms and sequence errors.
+(5) Generate accurate gene models, even with polymorphisms and sequence errors;
-(6) Locate splice sites accurately without use of probabilistic splice site models.
+(6) Locate splice sites accurately without use of probabilistic splice site models;
-(7) Detect statistically significant microexons and incorporate them into the alignment.
+(7) Detect statistically significant microexons and incorporate them into the alignment;
-(8) Handle mapping and alignment tasks on genomes having alternative assemblies.
+(8) Handle mapping and alignment tasks on genomes having alternative assemblies [(4)](https://academic.oup.com/bioinformatics/article/21/9/1859/409207/).

 ### Disadvantages of GMAP
 Uses more memory compared to more recent programs such as Burrow-Wheelers Aligner (BWA).